aleksanderbl29/ansible4homelab/preparation.md

 ## Github Actions

 - [ ] Create github_actions_secret.yml in `./secrets/` with a access token that has permisison for the repo you want the runner to connect to

+## Slack

+- [ ] Insert slack webhook token in `./secrets/slack_code.yml` for Slack notifications to work.
+If needed, change the message and channel info